-Go to the Commission's website (www.ncrec.gov) and click on "Apply Here".
+Scroll to the bottom of the Commission's homepage (www.ncrec.gov) and click on "Apply Here".
+Please take time to view the video, Real Estate Licensing Requirements, before starting your application.
 To begin a new online application:

 - 1. Click on "Create a Login."
 The New Applicant Registration Information will appear. - 2.
 Enter your FULL first, middle, and last names.
 Do not use punctuation.
 Do not enter nicknames or initials in any field.
-[See instructions regarding "Legal Name" on page 9.] - 3.
+[See instructions regarding "Full Legal Name" on page 10.] - 3.
 Click on the drop-down list to select a suffix (if applicable). - 4.
 Enter your street address.
 Do not use punctuation. - 5.
 Enter your City and State.
 Do not use punctuation. - 6.
-Enter your 9-digit zip code.
-A link to the USPS website will enable you to locate your 9-digit zip code.
+Enter you 9-digit zip code.
+A link to the US Postal Service (USPS) website will enable you to locate your 9-digit zip code.
 Without this information, the online application system will not allow you to submit your application.
 You must enter your address exactly as provided by the USPS. - 7.
 Enter your Social Security Number.
 Do not enter dashes. - 8.
-Enter your Email Address (twice). - 9.
-Click on "Next." - 10.
+Enter your E-mail Address (twice). - 9.
+Click on "Next" - 10.
 You will be prompted to create a Password.
 Be sure to make a note of your password for future use.

 NOTE: Once you complete the New Applicant Registration Process, you are considered officially registered in the system.
 You may exit the application and return to it at any time, until you enter your payment and submit the application to the Commission for review.
-Your application USERNAME will be your email address.
-Be sure to make a note of which email you use.
+Your application USER NAME will be your e-mail address.
+Be sure to make a note of which e-mail you use.